infracost/infracost-atlantis/examples/README.md

 ### Cost policy examples

-- Checkout [this example](./conftest/README.md) to see how Atlantis' native Conftest integration can be used to check Infracost cost estimates against policies.
+- Check out [this example](./conftest/README.md) to see how Atlantis' native Conftest integration can be used to check Infracost cost estimates against policies.
 - If you do not use Conftest/Open Policy Agent, you can still set [thresholds](./thresholds/README.md) using bash and [jq](https://stedolan.github.io/jq/) so notifications or pull request comments are only sent when cost thresholds are exceeded.